Lara Croft: Tomb Raider: Music

-Soundtrack

 Lara Croft: Tomb Raider is a 2001 soundtrack album to the film.
 The various artists soundtrack was released June 15, 2001.
 The Score was later released on June 25, 2001.
 The film also featured the songs "Lila" by Vas, "Inhaler" by Craig Armstrong, and a Piano rendition of "Largo" from Johann Sebastian Bach's Harpsichord Concerto no. 5 performed by Hae-won Chang.
 These were not featured on the soundtrack.

-Score

 Graeme Revell composed the soundtrack in less than two weeks, following failed attempts by other composers.
 The CD was released through Elektra Entertainment.
-As noted by Revell, the tracks were mislabeled after failed attempts to stop the pressings.
-For example, the opening track includes both the Main Titles and Lara Croft at Home cues together.
-The resulting score caused the composer himself to issue an apology "for the poor listening experience" through his website.
-The track list was later revised.

-Release

 Home media

 Lara Croft: Tomb Raider was released on DVD and VHS on November 13, 2001; a Blu-ray release followed on June 3, 2008.
 A 4K UHD Blu-ray release followed on February 27, 2018.

 On the North American video rental charts, the film grossed in DVD rental revenue, as of December 2001.
 In the United Kingdom, it was watched by 7 million viewers on television in 2004, making it the year's sixth most-watched film (and third most-watched British film) on television.

 Reception

 Box office

 Lara Croft: Tomb Raider was a box office success as it debuted at number one with $48.2 million, ahead of Atlantis: The Lost Empire and Shrek, giving Paramount its second-best debut after Mission: Impossible 2 and the fifth-highest debut of 2001.
 In addition, it had the fourth largest June opening weekend, behind Jurassic Park, Austin Powers: The Spy Who Shagged Me and Batman Forever.
 It surpassed the opening record for a film featuring a female protagonist, previously held by Scary Movie ($42.3 million), as well as the opening record for a video game adaptation, previously set by Pokémon: The First Movie ($31 million).
 The film maintained its status as the highest-grossing video game adaptation until the release of Prince of Persia: The Sands of Time in 2010, and remains one of the highest-grossing video game-to-film adaptations.
-According to the Associated Press, the opening weekend audience was 55 percent male and 45 percent female.
+The opening weekend audience was 55 percent male and 45 percent female.

 The film grossed a total of $131,168,070 domestically and $274,703,340 worldwide.
-Adjusted for inflation, Lara Croft: Tomb Raider remains the second highest grossing live-action adaptation of a video game at the domestic box office.
+Adjusted for inflation, Lara Croft: Tomb Raider remained the highest grossing adaptation of a video game at the domestic box office until the release of The Super Mario Brothers Movie in 2023.